2015 Ford Focus ST, 2014 Paris Auto ShowEnlarge Photo

-For those who like to drive, but are frugal-minded, there's plenty of good news.
-Compact sedan and hatchback models have very quickly evolved over the past several years, shedding their staid appearance and miserly demeanor for something much more interesting--including more better-trimmed interiors, and feature sets appealing for those who do long commutes.
+For the frugal-minded who like to drive, we have good news.
+Compact sedan and hatchback models have quickly evolved recently, shedding their staid appearance and miserly demeanor for something much more interesting—including better-trimmed interiors, and feature sets appealing for long-distance commuters.
 And the Mazda 3 and Ford Focus are at the head of that pack for those who put the priority on driving enjoyment.

 Both models are offered in a choice of four-door sedan or five-door hatchback body styles.
 At least in profile, these two vehicles look quite different, with the Focus (which was all-new for 2011) a little more rakish and the Mazda 3, which was just redesigned for 2014, is decidedly curvier.
 All around, from the long, finely detailed headlamps, along the creased flanks and all the way to the equally stretched taillamps, the Focus offers a little more to catch the eye inside and out.
 On the other hand, the Mazda3 has the more adventurous profile, with details that are both neat, athletic, and sophisticated.

 There's even more of a sharp contrast between these two models inside.
 The Mazda's interior is sporty in appearance and follows Mazda's new, upscale, and somewhat European look and feel; on the other hand, the Focus interior feels more overtly sporty, as well as obsessively detailed throughout, with some nice surface sculpting and a nicely tailored look for the entire interior that makes it feel a class above.
 The one issue we have with the Focus interior, though, is that its dash tends to rob front-seat space for the driver and passenger.